prisonerjohn/seeing-machines/content/en/docs/class-2/images-and-video/index.md

 * a pixel format
 * a value for each pixel

+### Pixel Arrays

-This looks a lot like the arrays we have been exploring in the previous section.
+This structure looks a lot like the arrays we have been exploring in the previous section.
 This makes arrays great options to represent image data in a computer program.

 Even though an image has two dimensions (a width and a height), the pixel array is usually one-dimensional, packing the rows one after the other in sequence.